dmeyers83/Text-Info-Systems-Project/README.md

 # Text-Info-Systems-Project

-Indeed webscraper that returns matching summary and visualization of topic word distributions for a user-provided job search query.
+## Overview

+Reverse Resume helps users learn what are the most relevant skillsets and keywords that hiring managers are seeking.
+Users can use these insights to tailor their resume, so they are better market fit or build out the desired skillset through training or higher education.

+Users simply enter in the job position they are interested in pursuing (‘Python Developer”), click search and Reverse Resume will scrape 100+ job descriptions from Indeed.com and run various text analysis models to return a summary and visualization of the most relevant sentences, key topics and analyatics on how related the topics are.

-## Team Members
+## Team Members and Contributions

-- Doug Meyers
+- Doug Meyers: Modified the class HW webscraping code for Indeed.com, coded procedure for Data Cleaning, adopted test code for LDA and Text Rank from gensim package, Flask Integration with Chart JS, Contributed to Documenation and Video
-- James Robertson
+- James Robertson:
-- Brian Yoo
+- Brian Yoo:

 ## Dependencies